SNodeC/snode.c/README.md

 SNode.C depends on some external libraries.
 Some of these libraries are directly included in the framework.

 The only version-critical dependencies are the C++ compilers.
-Either the GCC or Clang can be used but they need to be of a relatively up to date version because SNode.C uses some new C++20 features internally.
+Either GCC or clang can be used but they need to be of a relatively up to date version because SNode.C uses some new C++20 features internally.

 ## Minimum required Compiler Versions